“Ugh! Why won’t my heat turn off?”

 Your furnace has a fan (or blower) that’s powered by a motor.
 The purpose of this fan is to pull in air from your home and push heated air back into your home.

 Sometimes these motors glitch or have mechanical failure which causes them to run non-stop.
-The mostly likely culprit here is a faulty fan limit switch, which is the part that basically tells your furnace fan when to turn on and off.
+The most likely culprit here is a faulty fan limit switch, which is the part that basically tells your furnace fan when to turn on and off.

 A professional can repair or troubleshoot any blower motor issues.
-Usually it’s a matter of installing a new switch or repairing wiring to the switch.
+Usually, it’s a matter of installing a new switch or repairing wiring to the switch.